 Certain large amounts are paid by the Synod Office on your account for building projects.
-In these circumstances an entry will need to be made in both the Cash Receipts and the Cash Payments (or by journal for computer software records)
+In these circumstances an entry will need to be made in both the Cash Receipts and the Cash Payments.

 For example:

 (1) Payment of builder's account from Property Sale Proceeds for \$10,000: